-"When procuring property and services under a Federal award, a state must follow the same policies and procedures it uses for procurements from its non-Federal funds.
-The state will comply with §200.322 Procurement of recovered materials and ensure that every purchase order or other contract includes any clauses required by section §200.326 Contract provisions.
-All other non-Federal entities, including subrecipients of a state, will follow §§ 200.318 General procurement standards through 200.326 Contract provisions."
+"When procuring property and services under a Federal award, a State must follow the same policies and procedures it uses for procurements from its non-Federal funds.
+The State will comply with §§ 200.321, 200.322, and 200.323 and ensure that every purchase order or other contract includes any clauses required by § 200.327.
+All other non-Federal entities, including subrecipients of a State, must follow the procurement standards in §§ 200.318 through 200.327."